If you have trouble sleeping, you're not alone

 If you're consistently having trouble falling or staying asleep, you may have insomnia.
 And while it's a passing problem for some people, it can impair quality of life for others and contribute to additional health issues, including high blood pressure, obesity and diabetes.

-We asked specialists from the Sleep Disorders Service and Research Center at Rush to provide some key facts about insomnia.
+We asked specialists sleep specialists at Rush to share some key facts about insomnia.

 An estimated 40 million Americans cope with insomnia each year, and the Centers for Disease Control and Prevention considers it a serious public health problem.